 Rebecca Neves, P.E. is a graduate of the University of Notre Dame with a B.S. in Mechanical engineering and completed her M.S. in Mechanical Engineering at the University of Southern California.
 She is a licensed professional mechanical engineer.
 Her teaching experience is in both the college and high school levels encompassing physical and natural science, physics, and civil/mechanical engineering courses.
 Rebecca has served in aerospace, biomedical, and public works/construction industries in the roles of product development, mechanical/civil design, and project management.
 Rebecca teaches Principles of Engineering and Physics at CBHS.

 Sharon Reichard earned her Bachelor of Science degree, with a concentration in Biology, from Rowan University in Glassboro, New Jersey.
 She worked as a scientist in the Bio-Pharmaceutical industry for Glaxo-Smith Kline, TiGenix, and Coriell Cell Repository for 15 years.
 Sharon has an extensive background in scientific research and manufacturing.
-She has also earned a Masters of Art in Teaching (MAT) from University of Memphis and a Master’s Degrees in Reading and Writing Literacy in Secondary Education (MS) from the University of Memphis.
-She is currently completing her Master’s Degree in Education (MEd).
-Sharon teaches Human Body Systems and Physics at CBHS.
+She has also earned a Masters of Art in Teaching (MAT) from University of Memphis, a Master’s Degrees in Reading and Writing Literacy in Secondary Education (MS) from the University of Memphis and a Master’s Degree in Education (MEd).
+Sharon teaches Human Body Systems, Medical Innovations and Physics at CBHS.

 Dr. Justin Whitmer earned his undergraduate degree from Vanderbilt University, master’s degree from University of Memphis, and doctorate from Trevecca Nazarene University.
 His area of research and dissertation was project-based learning in high school chemistry.
 His classroom experience has included algebra I, contemporary issues, chemistry, physics, and scientific research.
 This is his 20th year in education and 4th year at Christian Brothers, where he teaches Chemistry.